IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_github.md

 3. Create a project namespace, using the `kubectl create ns <namespace>` command.

+4. Install the operator.

-4. Install the operator, while using a user-defined namespace.
+    1. Install the operator, using a user-defined namespace.

     ```
     kubectl -n <namespace> apply -f ibm-block-csi-operator.yaml
     ```

-5. Verify that the operator is running. (make sure that the Status is _Running_.)
+    2. Verify that the operator is running.
+(Make sure that the Status is _Running_.)

     ```screen
     $ kubectl get pod -l app.kubernetes.io/name=ibm-block-csi-operator -n <namespace>